Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 I repeat, this blog talks about the types of marketing 😉

-When I say conventional, I don’t mean that these were used in the 19th or 20th century.
+When I say traditional, I don’t mean that these were used in the 19th or 20th century.

-It just means that after the Internet came into existence, these were the types of marketing that were then categorized.
+It just means that these were the types of marketing we practiced and categorized when the Internet came into existence.

 1. Offline marketing